ayyush08/DSA.cpp-odyssey/Heaps/NOTES.md

 - Space Complexity: O(1) for iterative implementation, O(log n) for recursive implementation due to call stack.

 NOTE: Above Psuedo-code works for Max-Heap.
 For Min-Heap, just change the comparison operators accordingly.

+# Heap Sort

+## Steps

+1. Build a max-heap from the input data.
+2. The largest item is stored at the root of the heap.
+Replace it with the last item of the heap followed by reducing the size of heap by one.
+Finally, heapify the root of the tree. (the extractMax operation)